 On Tuesday I visited multiple hardware vendors about their new products.

-Today I faced a problem with a HPE MSA storage array.
-The storage array was not displaying its web interface and a firmware upgrade was required.
-After sometime, I noticed there is a build-in FTP flash.
+After some time, I noticed there is a built-in FTP flash option.
 About two hours later I finally got the latest firmware installed.

-Start a SSH session with a available controller (no preferred choice between controller A & B)
+Start an SSH session with an available controller (no preferred choice between controller A & B)

 Enable the FTP service on the controller with the command: “set protocols ftp enabled”.